rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Json
-Enables json mode
+Enable json mode
-in this mode the results returned will always be a JSON.
+in this mode the returned results will always be a JSON.
 The current model must support!

 ```yml